Ipstenu/dreamobjects/README.md

 * Moved New Bucket code to the main settings page, where you can see your buckets now

 ### Version 1.1 ###
+Sept 27, 2012 by Ipstenu

-<em>All minor changes, but since people had been using 1.0, I thought a kick was in order.</em>
+* <em>All minor changes, but since people had been using 1.0, I thought a kick was in order.</em>
 * Security (nonce, abspath, etc)
 * Better defines
 * wp-cli (still not 100%)

 ### Version 1 ###

+Sept 2012, by Ipstenu

 * Forked <a href="http://wordpress.org/extend/plugins/wp-s3-backups/">WP S3 Backups</a> to work with DreamObjects.
 * Upgraded <a href="http://undesigned.org.za/2007/10/22/amazon-s3-php-class">Amazon S3 PHP Class</a> to latest version
 * Pretified, consolidated, organized, and formatted.
-* Saving files to upgrade (vs it's own folder)
+* Saving temp files to upgrade (vs it's own folder)

 ## Upgrade notice ##